wp-plugins/tp2wp-importer/readme.txt

 == Changelog ==

+= 1.0.10 =
+  * Handle rewriting links to popup versions of images within the plugin (previously was only handled in the [coversion](https://convert.tp2wp.com/) process.
+  * Remove some redundant checking on remote mimetypes, for some quicker imports.
+  * Small, code-style cleanups

 = 1.0.9 =

 * Handle much larger data sets by doing some array operations in the database instead of in PHP.
 Specifically, find out which posts still need to be imported by using a nested query instead of to different queries and an array_diff, which hits memory limits much quicker.